openshift/enhancements/enhancements/single-node/single-node-openshift-with-workers.md

 The "Control Plane Topology" parameter is used by control-plane operators (such as the Cluster etcd Operator) to determine how many replicas they should give their various Deployments / StatefulSets.
-The value of this parameter in single control-plane node clusters is always simply "SingleReplica" and it is not discussed further in this enhancement.
+The value of this parameter in single control-plane node clusters is always simply "SingleReplica".

 The "Infrastructure Topology" parameter is used by infrastructure operators (such as the Cluster Ingress Operator or Cluster Monitoring Operator) to